dsfellows/dsfellows/mapping_draft.md

 # Posing questions

-+ Look at example maps of ML data compared to historical markers and historical preservation sites in Philly: Mapbox, Carto
++ Look at example maps of ML data compared to historical markers and historical preservation sites in Philly [here](http://upenndigitalscholarship.org/dsfellows16/mapdemo/mapdemo.html)
 + What do these maps tell you?
 What do they NOT tell you?
 + With a partner, pose a question about these data sets or a subset of them that you could answer/address using a new visualization